 Shawn joined W3C in February 2003 to lead worldwide education and outreach activities promoting web accessibility for people with disabilities through the Web Accessibility Initiative (WAI).
 [Shawn Lawton Henry at W3C WAI] Prior to joining W3C, Shawn worked as a consultant with research centers, education providers, government agencies, non-profit organizations, Fortune 500 companies, and international standards organizations to develop and implement strategies to optimize design for usability and accessibility.
 She holds a BSc in English with focus on computer science and technical writing, and an MSc in Digital Inclusion.
 [About Shawn]

 Ivan graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI he joined the Hungarian research institute in computer science (SZTAKI) where he worked for 6 years.
 He left Hungary in 1986 and, after a few years in industry, he joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam where he has held a tenure position since 1988.
 He received a PhD degree in Computer Science in 1990 at the Leiden University, in the Netherlands.
 Ivan joined the W3C team as Head of Offices in January 2001 while maintaining his position at CWI.
-He served as Head of Offices until June 2006, when he was asked to take the Semantic Web Activity Lead position.
-Finally, in 2013, he also took up the position of Activity Lead for the Digital Publishing Activity.
+He served as Head of Offices until June 2006, then as Semantic Web Activity Lead until December 2013.
+Since June of 2013 he is Digital Publishing Activity Lead.

 Richard joined the W3C team in July 2002 to expand the work of the Internationalization Activity.
 He is attached to ERCIM in France, but based in the UK.